Motion Notion

 Motion Notion is an annual underground electronic dance music and transformational festival located in the Rocky Mountains near Golden, BC, Canada.
 Started in 2000, it is one of Western Canada's longest running annual outdoor electronic dance music festivals.
 Originally a single night event, the festival has grown to be a four night event, usually held over a weekend towards the end of July.
 The event features three festival sponsored stages (The Temple, Cabana, and Spectrum) and allows for up to four independently operated and funded stages.

 Music

 Motion Notion formed its roots in the rave and festival scene with psychedelic trance, techno, house music, drum and bass, downtempo, dubstep, and breakbeat.

-List of some of the notable headlining artists who have performed at Motion Notion:
+List of some of the headlining artists who have performed at Motion Notion: